Wes E. Henricksen

 Wes Henricksen is an Assistant Professor of Law at Barry University School of Law.
 He graduated number one in his major and with summa cum laude honors at Washington State University, and received his J.D. from the University of Washington, where he served as the Executive Notes & Comments Editor on the Washington Law Review.

-His scholarly focus touches on climate change, fraud, consumer protection, and law and science.
-His current research seeks, broadly, to answer two questions.
-First, how can those who misrepresent scientific knowledge be held accountable under fraud or other laws?
-And second, how can the law best protect and promote objective, valid science?
-His recent scholarship includes articles addressing the legal standard to be applied in cases of scientific knowledge fraud, and his work has appeared or is forthcoming in the UMKC Law Review, the Washington Law Review, and elsewhere.
+Professor Henricksen’s recent publications include articles addressing the legal standard to be applied in cases of scientific knowledge fraud, and his work has appeared or is forthcoming in the Oregon Law Review, UMKC Law Review, Washington Law Review, and elsewhere.
 He is also the author of Making Law Review, a guidebook for law students that explains how the write-on competition works, and how to succeed in it.
+Apart from his writing, he has also presented his research at workshops, conferences, and law schools around the country.